uit-no-old/incoming/README.md

     return "done"
 ```

-After you return "done" to that request, the Incoming!! server will notify your frontend that the upload is all done.
+After you return "done", the Incoming!! server will notify your frontend that the upload is all done.
 Then both your backend and your frontend know that the upload is finished.

 Speaking of your frontend, here's what you need there.
 First, you need to load the Incoming!!
 JavaScript library: